marcus0193/alx-low_level_programming/0x02-functions_nested_loops/README.md

-this is C Functions, nested loops directory
+this is a readme file for the 0x02.
+C - Functions, nested loops directory